A place for enchantment and critical perspectives. Growing and degrowing in contemporaneity.

 Name

-Until the 1980s/90s, sound libraries were essential tools in audio (post)production for film and broadcast scoring.
-By tracing these pre-digital methods of archiving and production, we reframe the practice of archive-making—which once meant collecting studio-quality sounds for reuse—as a collective and feminist act of storing, storytelling, sharing, and listening to (wet) sounds.
-This re-activation of standardized entertainment industry techniques is also a response to our current sonic habits and habitats: an era of inexhaustible sonic availabilities, ear-drilling sounds emitted by our everyday devices, and the rise of noise-cancelling headphones that simulate silence while displacing it.
-Welcome to the hypersensory state of technified sencieties.
+Until the 1980s/90s, analogue sound libraries were essential tools in audio (post)production for film and broadcast scoring.
+Back then, these libraries were mainly published on vinyl and therefore had limited capacity.
+Availability and the infrastructure of archives changed when digitality became part of our everyday life and storing wasn’t a problem of capacity anymore, but one of curating, sorting and categorizing(1).
+By tracing pre-digital methods of archiving and production, we reframe the practice of analogue archive-making.
+Once meaning to collect and/or produce studio-quality sounds for reuse, we now turn it into a collective and feminist act of storing, storytelling, sharing, and listening to (wet) sounds.
+This re-activation of standardized entertainment industry techniques is also a response to our current sonic habits and habitats: an era of inexhaustible sonic availabilities; skip skip skip; ear-drilling sounds emitted by our everyday devices and the rise of noise-cancelling headphones that simulate silence while displacing it.